dahotre/dahotre.github.io/_posts/2013-07-10-Java-Notes.markdown

 #### == vs equals() for enum
 Both are similar for enum, unlike for `String`.
 So it is better to use `==` to avoid `NullPointerException`

+#### Basics of session management
+`HttpSession` generates a cookie named `jsessionid` on the client's browser.
+You can store the identifier of the user's session in this cookie by `httpSession.setAttribute("userName", "Bob")`.
+The server maintains this session in-memory (or on disk, as per your server's policy) for it's life.
+The duration can be set by `httpSession.setMaxInactiveInterval(n)`.
+If the `n <= 0`, then the session is maintained for ever by the server.
+The important thing to understand is that this persistence is on the server, not the client.
+The `jsessionid` cookie is killed as soon as the user closes the browser.
+The practice of storing the session for ever on the server sounds bad, but in fact is even worse than bad.
+It's horrible.
+The `jsessionid` itself has some risks (attacker can steal the cookie), and remembering and honoring it's value for ever is dangerous.

+So how to let the user inside the secure area of your website, without having him to log in each time he closes the browser?
+Here is a very [nice article from 2006](http://jaspan.com/improved_persistent_login_cookie_best_practice) that explains best practices: